telerik/ajax-docs/controls/grid/client-side-programming/gridtableview-object/methods/selectallitems.md

 Selects all items in the GridTableView for which the method is invoked.

->note The AllowMultiRowSelection property of RadGrid should be set to true to select multiple items!
+>tip The AllowMultiRowSelection property of RadGrid should be set to true to select multiple items!
 >